 Directories by location

 Locating directories for local citations by country and city can be a little more challenging.
 By far the best way to accomplish this is to Google and combine lists that you find online.
-To get you started you can find a full list of the most popular or important citation sources in the United States here, and you can click here if you're outside the US.
+To get you started you can find a full list of the most popular or important citation sources in and outside the United States here.
 You'll want to build out your local citations list on a spreadsheet so that you can easily keep track of your citations and remove duplicates when you combine lists.

 At SEO SEMPER we've been building up our directory list for years, and in doing so, we have 10's of thousands of manually verified quality spam-free local citation sites in various counties and niches that we're certain Google crawls regularly and sees as niche-relevant.
 We use our internal citations list to better serve our monthly SEO clients on an ongoing basis as we're constantly updating and reworking the list for quality reasons.